Landlord

 What it does and how it helps you

 The BRRR Calculator helps UK property investors model Buy-Refurbish-Refinance-Rent strategies.
 This value-add investment approach allows you to purchase undervalued properties, add value through renovation, refinance to release capital, and generate rental income.
-Our calculator shows you exactly how much capital you can recycle and your expected returns.
+Our calculator shows exactly how much capital you can recycle and your expected returns.

 Calculate capital recycled through refinancing

-Model bridging finance costs during refurb period
+Model bridging finance costs during refurb

-Analyse post-refinance cashflow and yields
+Analyze post-refinance cashflow and yields

 Assess DSCR for lender requirements